-Suresh Raina represents the new age Indian cricketer who is an attacking Left handed batsman.
+Suresh Raina represents the new age Indian cricketer who is an attacking Left-handed batsman.
 Apart from his Batting skills he is one of the best Fielder of World Cricket and can also contribute in bowling.
-The 31 year old Uttar Pradesh Cricketer is one of the most experienced cricketer in the Indian Side along with Dhoni and Kohli.
+The 31-year-old Uttar Pradesh Cricketer is one of the most experienced cricketers in the Indian Side along with Dhoni and Kohli.

 Being in the squad of the Indian cricket team where there is so much of competition only the experience will not matter.
 The current form will matter the most.
 Raina scored just 4 runs in 3 matches in the domestic competition.
 He scored 1 run in the first match, 2 in the second, and again 1 run in his last match.
 The start of Ranji season has also been not a good one for him.

 Now, the question arises whether this Indian cricketer will be able to make his comeback in the Indian Side for the World Cup which is just 6 months later?
 Being a Suresh Raina fan here are 3 points why selectors must eye on him :

 Suresh Raina was not given much chance in CWC 2011.
 He played 3 matches in which he played crucial knocks of 34 against Aus in QF and 36 against Pak in SF and was unbeaten.
 In 2015 he played fine knocks and scored 2 half centuries with a brilliant century against Zimbabwe where the team was struggling.